How Thyroid function affects Weight and How to Support it in natural ways

 Certain vegetables: cabbage, broccoli, kale, cauliflower, spinach, etc.

 Fruits and starchy plants: sweet potatoes, cassava, peaches, strawberries, etc.

 Nuts and seeds: millet, pine nuts, peanuts, etc

-In conclusion, Thyroid gland has a huge role in our metabolism and in managing the weight, if you do suspect you have Thyroid issues, get it tested straight away in order to prevent complications that might occur.
-I regularly arrange a full panel Thyroid test for my clients in order to identify which areas of the pathway is not working properly and address it.
+In conclusion, the Thyroid gland has a huge role in our metabolism and in managing weight, if you do suspect you have Thyroid issues, get it tested straight away to prevent complications that might occur.
+I regularly arrange a full panel Thyroid test for my clients to identify which areas of the pathway are not working properly and address them.